To ensure that your painting arrives in perfect condition...

 Here is some information on the actual process:

-1) Once your painting is framed and ready to ship I will send you an email - to confirm delivery address and contact number.
+1) Once you have purchased your painting I will send you an email - asking you to confirm delivery address and contact number - as mistakes can happen during checkout.

 Please make sure you have added my email address to your contacts - so that any communication doesn't get spammed and cause delays.